 a.
 When you have filled up details of taxes paid, but have not provided income details, the Income Tax Department deems it defective.

 b.
 A notice for defective return is sent when tax deducted has been claimed as a refund, but no income details are provided in the return.

 c.
 The Department sends you a notice for defective return under Section 139(9) when you haven’t paid your taxes in full.

 d.
-When you are required to maintain a balance sheet and profit and loss statement but haven’t attached them with your income tax return, the tax return is declared defective.
+When you are required to maintain a balance sheet and profit and loss statement but haven’t filled in the details in your income tax return, the tax return is declared defective.

 e.
 The name mentioned on the income tax return does not match with the name on the PAN card.

 2. How to respond to a defective return

 You must revise your return addressing the defects the Income Tax Department has pointed out within 15 days from the receipt of intimation order under section 139(9).
 You can seek an extension by writing to your local Assessing Officer if you fail to revise your income tax return within 15 days.

 3. How to revise your income tax return in response to the notice